-He grew up in the United States and holds a Bachelor of Arts degree, majoring in English Literature from UCLA.
-During his time in UCLA, hu was very active in Student Government as a USAC General Representative as well as being involved with the American Chinese Association.
-Both Derek and his family have a strong connection with UCLA, as his mother Myriam, had worked in UCLA’s medical center.
+Born and raised in Los Angeles, Derek holds a bachelor of arts degree in English literature from UCLA.
+During his undergraduate years, he was very active in Student Government as a USAC General Representative as well as being involved with the American Chinese Association.
+Both Derek and his family have a strong connection with UCLA, as his mother, Myriam, had worked in at UCLA Medical Center.

-In addition to serving on the board of UCLA Alumni Association, Hu serves as a China board member for Teach for China, a nonprofit foundation which helps China’s young people to get access to a quality education.
-More than 93,000 students in underdeveloped regions in China have been impacted.
+His passion is in education and culture.
+In addition to serving on the board of the UCLA Alumni Association, He serves as the co-chair of the Career Advisory Committee.
+He also sits on the International Advisory Board of the New York Philharmonic.
+He previously served as a China board member for Teach for China, a nonprofit foundation which helps China’s young people to get access to a quality education.

 Ed Lew, J.D. ’98

 Lew received the National Asian Pacific American Bar Association’s Best Under 40 Award, the Asian Pacific American Dispute Resolution Center’s Community Leadership Award, the Southern California Chinese Lawyers Association’s Distinguished Service Award, and the UCLA School of Law’s Asian Pacific Islander Law Students Association’s Alumnus of the Year Award.
-He currently serves on the pro bono advisory council of Asian Americans Advancing Justice – Los Angeles, on the advisory board of the Asian Pacific American Bar Association of Los Angeles County, on the board of the Asian Pacific American Friends of the Theatre, and as national executive vice president of OCA - Asian Pacific American Advocates.
+He currently serves on the pro bono advisory council of Asian Americans Advancing Justice – Los Angeles, on the advisory board of the Asian Pacific American Bar Association of Los Angeles County, and as national executive vice president of OCA – Asian Pacific American Advocates.

 Lew was the recipient of the 2016 UCLA Volunteer of the Year award and has helped to develop leaders in the UCLA community and strengthen alumni engagement.